Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 - Etc...
 Experiment, the fingerprint will be in there somewhere.

-#### The AndroidDumps method
+#### The Android Dumps method
-AndroidDumps is a great resource for finding props for different devices.
+Android Dumps is a great resource for finding props for different devices.
 [Check it out on GitLab](https://dumps.tadiphone.dev/dumps).

 #### The firmware.mobi method